iamisha/JAVA/day-4/readme.md

 A constructor throught which we can pass one or more parameters is called the parameterized constructor.

 ---> we can have more than one constructor in a class.

+# Copy constructor

+whenever we pass object reference to the constructor then it is called the copy constructor.

+it's main purpose is that it copies all the contents of one object to another object.